jessicarush/javascript-notes/prototypes.md

 ## Overview

-JavaScript includes a *prototype linkage feature* that allows one object to inherit the properties of another.
+JavaScript includes a *prototype linkage feature* that allows one object to reach the properties of another.
 In fact, all objects created from object literals are linked to `Object.prototype`, an object that comes standard with JavaScript.
 Function objects are linked to `Function.prototype` (which is in turn linked to `Object.prototype`).
 Strings are linked to `String.prototype`, arrays to `Array.prototype`, numbers to `Number.prototype` and so on.
-For a full list of these objects see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects).
-For each global object if you look at the sidebar here you'll see a subheading **Inheritance:**.
+For a full list of these objects see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects). **Note:** For each global object here, if you look at the sidebar you'll see a subheading **Inheritance:**.
 This tells you the next global object in the prototype chain.
 For example: `String` inherits from `Function` inherits from `Object`.

-## Choosing the prototype
+## Assigning the prototype

 When you make a new object, you can choose the object that should be its prototype.